The below settings are to be used in the

 collation_server = utf8_ci

-Maximum size of document blocks from document storage that are held in memory.
-Optional, default is 16m (16 megabytes).
+This setting specifies the maximum size of document blocks from document storage that are held in memory.
+It is optional, with a default value of 16m (16 megabytes).

 stored_fields is used, document blocks are read from disk and uncompressed.
 Since every block typically holds several documents, it may be reused when processing the next document.
 For this purpose, the block is held in a server-wide cache.
 The cache holds uncompressed blocks.